cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/account.md

-# Using the Google Storage
+### Using the Google Storage

 If google storage bucket is alredy created, you can list google storage bucket using following command:

 ```
-cms google list bucket
+cms google list
 ```

-From the displayed list please pick bucket of your choice and add bucket name to yaml file in the storage section for google provider  `storage > google > default > directory`.
+From the displayed list please pick bucket of your choice and add bucket name to yaml file in the storage section for google provider

+`storage > google > default > directory`.

 If bucket doesnot exist use folling command to create new bucket: